rovaughn/box/README.md

     - Reduce variables' scope to the minimum.
     - File specific syntax might make it easier to box (e.g. automatically creating file blah -> blah.box and vice versa and option to delete originally like compression utils do).
+Also could be safer cause it could be atomic.
+If an unboxing fails it won't write the file at all.
+Plus knowing the size of the file ahead of time could be safer and avoids keeping sensitive things in memory.
     - Double check the bounds checking.
 E.g. that the headers of files aren't too small.
     - Build on osx.